-Under the Pensions Act 1995 (the 'Act') and subsequent legislation, principally the Occupational Pension Schemes (Investment) Regulations 2005 (as amended) (the 'Investment Regulations'), the Trustees must secure that a written statement of the principles governing investment decisions is prepared and maintained for the Fund.
+Under the Pensions Act 1995 (the 'Act') and subsequent legislation, principally the Occupational Pension Schemes (Investment) Regulations 2005 (as amended) (the 'Investment Regulations'), the Trustees must secure that a written statement of the principles governing investment decisions is prepared and maintained for the Plan.

-This SIP also reflects the requirements and recommendations within The Pensions Regulator's general code of practice, in respect of the DB assets.
+This SIP also reflects the requirements and recommendations within The Pensions Regulator's general code of practice, in respect of the DB assets and any additional voluntary contribution (AVC) arrangements).

-The Trustees are responsible for all aspects of the operation of the Fund including this SIP.
+The Trustees are responsible for all aspects of the operation of the Plan including this SIP.